teltek/Galicaster-doc/GalicasterConfiguration.md

   * If active, the available tracks are reported to Opencast, so that the user can choose which ones will be recorded.
   * If not, Galicaster will record all the tracks in the profile active at the moment the scheduled recording starts.
     * If this option is active, and the track names in the configuration file are changed for some reason, the previously scheduled recordings may fail because the track names in such recordings will not much the current track names.
 Therefore, all the existing recordings should be scheduled again if such a change is made.
+    > **Changes in track names**
+    If this option is **_enabled_**, and track names are changed at the configuration file for some reason, the recordings already scheduled in Opencast may fail because the track names in the schedule will not match the current ones.
+Therefore, if the track names are modified, all the existing recordings should be scheduled again so that they include the new track names.
+    When this option is **_disabled_**, Galicaster sends no information about the tracks defined in its profile, and therefore no special precautions should be taken when the track names need to be modified for some reason.
 * **multiple-ingest**: (new in Galicaster 1.3.1): Whether ingestion is made through the admin server or through the less loaded available ingest server.
 When the option is active, Galicaster looks for the less loaded active sever (not in mantenaince nor offline), always avoiding the admin server.
 True | **False** (default value) .
 * **address**: IP to connect with Opencast.
+* **connect_timeout**: Connection timeout for curl in seconds.
+Default: 30
+* **timeout**: Total timeout for curl in seconds.
+Default: 30
+* **ca_parameters**: Extra parameters to be passed to opencast (More info: https://opencast.jira.com/wiki/display/MH/Configuration+Keys)
+* **ignore_capture_devices**: Whether to record all tracks regardless of capture.device.names (True | **False**)
 ￼
-> **Changes in track names**
-If this option is **_enabled_**, and track names are changed at the configuration file for some reason, the recordings already scheduled in Opencast may fail because the track names in the schedule will not match the current ones.
-Therefore, if the track names are modified, all the existing recordings should be scheduled again so that they include the new track names.
-When this option is **_disabled_**, Galicaster sends no information about the tracks defined in its profile, and therefore no special precautions should be taken when the track names need to be modified for some reason.

 #### Example:
 ```ini